dmcg/dmcg.github.io/_posts/2019-02-17-test-driven-to-specification-with-minutest-part2.md

                 check(items, predicates, listOf(listOf(0), listOf(1, 2, 3)))
             }
             test("a predicate matches no item") {
-                val predicates = listOf(::isBiggerThan10, ::isNegative, ::isZero, ::isPositive) check(items, predicates, listOf(listOf(), listOf(-1), listOf(0), listOf(1, 2, 3)))
+                // Note that we have added a predicate to allow the same items as the other tests in this context val predicates = listOf(::isBiggerThan10, ::isNegative, ::isZero, ::isPositive) check(items, predicates, listOf(listOf(), listOf(-1), listOf(0), listOf(1, 2, 3))) }
-            }